eddievaltix/valtix-tf-aws-central/README.md

-# valtix-tf-aws-central
-This is an example Terraform template that will deploy a centralized ingress and egress Valtix gateway

-Resources are split into separate TF files in order to simplify adding and removing resources as needed.

 # Valtix Terraform Centralized Ingress & Egress gateway Example Template
 This Terraform template creates a Valtix ingress and egress gateways in a centralized inspection architecture.
 The templates are split into the following template folders: